zydou/arti/doc/dev/ExportedApiSketch.md

 thread, and communicating with it either via function calls or via messages over some kind of queue.

-Every `async` API that we provide from TorClient would need to either get a blocking equivalent, a polling equivalent, or a callback-based equivalent.
+Every `async` API that we want to re-export from TorClient would need to either get a blocking equivalent, a polling equivalent, or a callback-based equivalent.